oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Implementations based on serialization-specific code interoperate with those using an IM serialization library, allowing developers to select either approach.

 # 3 JADN Types
-JADN first-class types are defined in terms of their characteristics.
+JADN first-class types are defined in terms of the characteristics they provide to applications.
+For example, the Map type does not guarantee that elements will not be reordered.
+An application that implements Maps using an order-preserving variable type must interoperate with applications that do not preserve element order.
-* An application that uses JADN types MUST act as specified in Table 3-1.
+* An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.

 ###### Table 3-1.
 JADN Types